-This one isn’t easy to write, not only because its a hard thing to talk about it but because it’s painful for others to also relive their memories thru my story as well.
+This story isn’t the easiest to write about.
+Not only because its a hard thing to talk about, but because it’s painful for others to also relive their memories through my story as well.
 I’m not looking for pity nor do I claim to be a victim, because I consider myself a survivor of life and sometimes shit just happens.
 There’s so many reasons why this could have happened to me.
-Could’ve been witnessing my Mother experience abuse in her relationships for years; her absence in my life since her death made me feel I was missing so much love, it made me so needy of any type of love even the bad kind.
-Like the old saying goes, don’t judge someone until you walk a mile in their shoes.
-I consider myself a strong, educated, respected woman; no one has ever laid their hands on me, in fact I don’t even like confrontation.
+Could’ve been witnessing my Mother experience abuse in her relationships for years; her absence in my life since her death made me feel I was missing so much love, it made me so needy of any type of love especially the toxic kind.
+Like the old saying goes, don’t judge someone until you walk a mile in their shoes, you may have opinions but you don’t know unless you live it.
+I considered myself a strong, educated, respected woman; no one has ever laid their hands on me, in fact I don’t even like confrontation.
 I’ve never looked for problems, I just looked for love in the wrong places.
 This story for me is as dark as it is beautiful.
 How do you know you’re in a toxic relationship?
-There’s many ways, you could ignore the red flags from the beginning or maybe you wish for them to become the person you need.
+There’s so many signs, you could ignore the red flags from the beginning or maybe you wish for them to become the person you need.
 Mostly you just hope that maybe this time you got it right, that happy endings do exist.
 After a year of therapy I learned a lot about myself and the reasons I’ve done things in the past.
 Ignoring My traumas made me hit rock bottom, I could no longer run from them.
 I needed to shed some skin, to grow.

 When I met him I was at a very weak place mentally, I was emotionally exhausted after years of being disappointed in love.
-I was lost trying to find my way and i stumbled into the arms of someone who seemed to want love as much as I did.
-I wanted to feel the butterflies, the shared thoughts, all of that movie shit.
+I was lost trying to find my way and I stumbled into the arms of someone who seemed to want love as much as I did.
+I wanted to feel the butterflies, the late night chats that led to sunrise, all of that movie shit.
 And for a few months I did.
 You overlook the bad because the good is so good.
 I felt accepted for who I was, adored actually.
 He worshipped the ground I walked on, as wrong as it was we just felt right.
-I never noticed the more he loved me the less i loved myself.
+I never noticed the more he loved me the less I loved myself.
 The first time I noticed his temper I was shocked (first red flag), he was so gentle with me so to see him turn into the incredible hulk was crazy.
 He embarrassed me in public several times, throwing a trash can, yelling at me at a bar( second red flag).
 He became unpredictable, everything bothered him.
 The drug use didn’t help, I realized he had a problem with that; and because my mom had addiction problems herself I wanted to help him, and ended up falling down with him.
 Lowering myself to his level so he would feel good.
 The more I helped the more I lost myself.
 He made me feel so safe until the day I didn’t.
-People say you’re weak because you stay, I said you’re strong because you choose to love someone who doesn’t love themselves.
+People say you’re weak when you stay in that toxic pattern, but I think it makes you stronger because you choose to love someone who doesn’t love themselves.
 You can’t fix or heal others you can only do this for yourself.
 You feel trapped to each other, bound by the pain you were trying to heal.
 Eventually that becomes draining, we both were drained from it.
 Him for trying to be someone he was not and me from avoiding the areas in my life that needed urgent attention.

 The next months were the hardest of my life since my Mom died.
 I was in and out of the District Attorneys office, they really wanted me to pursue felony charges but I wasn’t strong enough to face him in court.
 I was a walking zombie in disbelief of what I experienced.
 I don’t have much family, I really didn’t have anyone there for me so reliving my story over and over again by myself had me literally shaking; like those dogs in the ASPCA commercials.
 In my mind I still worried more about him than myself, saying things like ” I don’t want this to ruin his life, he’s young, he needs therapy”.
 He pleaded innocent which killed me cause he wasn’t taking responsibility for what he did, he even said it was my fault.
 He was slapped with a two year restraining order.
 And I’ve never heard or saw him again.
 I was like wow!
 Really?!
 I let this man live in my house rent free for months, gave him everything, and yet even after this he took no blame.
 I felt like an idiot.
 How dumb he made me look or even worst how dumb I made myself look.
 Believing in someone so whole heartedly; I honestly thought he would change cause he claimed to love me so much.
 Every story is different, I’ve heard horror stories of years of abuse.
 He only hit me twice I would say as if that makes it better, he only pulled me out of a bar and dragged me for blocks he didn’t hit me much.
 Diminishing your pain by comparing it to others struggles is a way to tell yourself it could be worst, but any amount of abuse is too much.
 A lot of people label victims of abuse as being weak and not loving themselves enough; in reality you love so deeply that you’re left feeling empty and thats when the real work begins.
 Rebuilding yourself after this is one of the hardest yet rewarding things to experience.